How to Concatenate in Google Sheets (Combine Cell Data)

 Wrapping Up

-Now that you have a better understanding of how to use the CONCATENATE Google Sheets function, you can start practicing using the examples above as references.
+Now that you better understand how to use the CONCATENATE Google Sheets function, you can start practicing using the examples above as references.
 They should keep you busy and give you plenty of practical experience in perfecting the CONCATENATE function.
-If you need to know more or have any questions, please let us know in the comments.

 Related: